bookofjoa/bookofjoa/Bookofjoa/chapters/relationships/chapter-22-when-relationships-end.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 33</span></h3>
-<p>The ultimate life maintains hope for future love while also developing contentment with single life and not depending on romantic relationships for your happiness and self-worth.</p>
+<p>Joa maintains hope for future love while also developing contentment with single life and not depending on romantic relationships for your happiness and self-worth.</p>
 </div>

 <div class="verse">